-The comparison of Higgs production in the Zh and WW-fusion processes, enabled respectively by the hZZ and hWW coupling, with the measured decay branching ratio to $WW^$ and $ZZ^$ will allow independent checks of the Higgs couplings to V(=W/Z), while the experimental sensitivity to anomalous HVV couplings, which typically grow with energy, will be enhanced at ILC-500.
+The comparison of Higgs production in the Zh and WW-fusion processes, enabled respectively by the hZZ and hWW couplings, with the measured decay branching ratio to WW^ and ZZ^ will allow independent checks of the Higgs couplings to V(=W/Z).
+The experimental sensitivity to anomalous HVV couplings, whose effects typically grow with energy, will be significantly enhanced at ILC-500.